Payrolling: tax employees' benefits and expenses through your payroll

 Registration for payrolling benefits and expenses

-If you’ve missed the registration deadline, you can’t payroll benefits for tax year 2016 to 2017.
-If you have a valid reason, HMRC may agree that you can informally payroll, but you must still complete form P11D at the end of the tax year.
+If you miss the registration deadline, you can’t payroll benefits until the following tax year.
+However, if you have a valid reason, HMRC may agree that you can informally payroll, but you must still complete form P11D at the end of the tax year.
 Mark each P11D ‘Payrolled’.
 This stops HMRC collecting tax that has already been deducted from your employees.

 Deregistration from the online service